-Steel grade conforming to IS: 2062-2011 (with latest amendment), is proposed to be used for all components for all spans as per approved drawings.
+Steel of approved grade and quality conforming to IS: 2062- 2011 (latest amendments and with all correction slips), is proposed to be used for all components for all spans as per approved drawings.

 The steel shall comply in all respects with the requirements of approved drawings and relevant codes and specifications and shall be procured from approved manufacturers only.
-It may be noted that quality of steel used for fabrication shall be the essence of the contract & shall be rigidly followed.
-Steel sections to be supplied by the manufacturers shall be Ultrasonically tested as per codal provisions at the manufacturer's premises before dispatch.
-The Contractor on receipt of supply in his factory premises/fabrication workshop shall carryout random USFD testing as per standards laid down in various codes and verify them with the list received from manufacturers.
+It may be noted that quality of steel used for fabrication shall be rigidly followed.
+Steel sections to be supplied by the manufacturers shall be ultrasonically tested as per codal provisions at the manufacturer's premises before dispatch.
+The Contractor on receipt of supply in his factory premises/fabrication workshop shall carryout random USFD testing as per standards laid down in various codes or as per Quality Assurance Plan and verify them with the list received from manufacturers.
 Only tested steel shall be used for fabrication.
 All rolled sections shall bear cast mark and shall be of such length as to avoid butt welded joints in components of truss.
-Such rolled sections shall be within rolling tolerances stipulated as per IS:1852 and shall be defects free.
+Such rolled sections shall be within rolling tolerances stipulated as per IS: 1852 and shall be free from defects.

-- (i) Only wieldable steel conforming to IS: 2062 Steel fusion welding quality shall be used for fabrication of Steel Channels Sleepers. - (ii) No Re-rolled Steel should be used. - (iii) Steel should be procured only from SAIL, RINL, TISCO or JINDAL such reputed steel manufacturers only.
-The source of steel should be got approved by the Engineer / Employer. - (iv) In support of purchase copy of vouchers are to be submitted.
+- (i) Only weld able steel conforming to IS: 2062 of approved grade and quality as per IRS B1 (latest revision with update correction slips) shall be used for fabrication. - (ii) No Re-rolled Steel should be used. - (iii) Steel should be procured only from reputed steel manufacturers like SAIL, RINL, TISCO or JINDAL.
+The source of steel should be got approved by the Engineer / Employer. - (iv) In support of purchase, copy of vouchers are to be submitted.